Knowledge Bridging for Empathetic Dialogue Generation: Method

-where $e^*$ denotes the ground truth emotional label of dialogue history.
-The obtained intermediate emotional vector $\mathbf{e}_p$ will be fed into the decoder as a crucial emotional signal to guild the empathetic response generation.
+where $e^*$ denotes the ground truth emotion label of dialogue history and $e$ denotes the predicted label.
+Together with the emotional context encodings $\mathbf{G}$, emotional vectors $\mathbf{e}_p$ and $\mathbf{c}_e$ will be fed into the decoder as a crucial emotional signal to guild the empathetic response generation.